ChilliCream/graphql-platform/website/src/docs/hotchocolate/api-reference/migrate-from-11-to-12.md

 ### Shorthand for specifying the IdType

-If you have previously used the `IDAttribute` as a shorthand for the `ID` scalar (`IdType`), but didn't actually need the Relay specific encoding of the Ids, you can create an own attribute and use it as shorthand:
+If you have previously used the `IDAttribute` as a shorthand for the `ID` scalar (`IdType`), but didn't actually need the Relay specific encoding of the Ids, you can create your own attribute and use it as shorthand:

 ```csharp
 public class IdAttribute : ObjectFieldDescriptorAttribute